November 14, 2022, 4:33 pm | Read time: 16 minutes

 According to Stiftung Warentest, the best digital camera is the Fujifilm X-T4.
 It is a mirrorless digital system camera with interchangeable lenses.
 The test portal examined the camera with two different lenses–both combinations received the top score of 1.4 (“very good”).

 The Fujinon XF 16–80 R OIS WR lens was particularly impressive.
-In daylight, the camera produced vibrant photos with excellent color reproduction and effective image stabilization.
+In daylight, the camera delivered vibrant photos with excellent color reproduction and effective image stabilization.
 Even in low light, the photos are bright and true to color, despite the lack of an integrated flash.
 An external flash can be attached if needed.
-With a focal length of 0.56 to 2.4 millimeters, wide panoramic and wide-angle shots are no problem, and the model is adequate as a telephoto lens for distant subjects and details, according to the test editors.
+With a focal length of 0.56 to 2.4 millimeters, wide panorama and wide-angle shots are no problem, and the model is deemed adequate as a telephoto lens for distant subjects and details.

 The camera itself also offers some useful features, such as the electronic viewfinder with diopter adjustment.
 It compensates for vision impairments from minus four to plus two diopters for photographers.
 The three-inch monitor is swivel and tiltable.
 Videos are recorded in 4K resolution, earning a partial rating of “good” (1.7).
-A benefit for those who want to edit their snapshots later: the camera can optionally save photos in raw format, as uncompressed files with all captured image information.
-This makes them particularly easy to edit—though they take up more storage space than a compressed JPG or PNG image.
+A benefit for those who want to edit their snapshots later: the camera can optionally save photos in RAW format, as uncompressed files with all captured image information.
+This makes them particularly easy to edit, though they take up more storage space than a compressed JPG or PNG image.
 Also top-notch: the Fujifilm X-T4 is dust and splash-proof, making it suitable for outdoor photography.
-If you’re heading outside for a photo session, make sure the lens used is also weatherproof.
+If you’re heading outdoors for a photo session, ensure the lens used is also weatherproof.

 Advantages: